oKatanaaa/lima-gui/README.md

 ### Function calling
 > [!WARNING]
-> This functionality is not finished at the moment and is not recommended to use.
+> This functionality is experimental at the moment and you may encounter data corrupting bugs.
+> Make sure you have a running copy of your data before using this functionality.

 LIMA-GUI also supports function calling API.
 The underlying data format is not fully compliant with what OpenAI API expects, but can be easily converted to one using `to_openai_dict` method in the `Function` class.